 Guillermo Giraldo is an engineer from the Caribbean coast of Colombia.
-He studied Mechatronics Engineering at Universidad Tecnológica de Bolívar in Cartagena, a main industrial center built around the refinery and petrochemical industries, harbors, shipyards and construction.
+He studied Mechatronics Engineering at Universidad Tecnológica de Bolívar in Cartagena, a main industrial center built around the refinery and petrochemical industries, harbors, shipyards, and construction.

 He is very passionate about design and development in engineering, especially for systems that have a direct impact on people and can improve their living conditions.
-For him, simulation is a crucial tool for the success of any engineering design.
+For him, a simulation is a crucial tool for the success of any engineering design.

 What experience do you have with engineering simulation?

 My experience with simulation started when I was at university.
 For my research projects, I studied and developed routines for Finite Elements Analysis in statics, dynamics, and harmonic analysis.
 I then began applying the method for practical structural designs, piping flexibility, and in other industrial contexts.
 I have also used CFD for consultancy projects and most lately in the SimScale F1 workshop.

 I have used many tools for FEA, such as ANSYS, Abaqus, and Code_Aster, which is now my preferred tool.
 For CFD, I have used OpenFOAM.

 How did you find out about SimScale?

 I found SimScale through the Onshape partners’ program.

 What was your first impression of the platform?